Ever since I published my first review on Dr. Martens 1460 boots, I’ve been asked to compare it to the shoe’s twin, Solovair. Why?

 This shoe also comes with a rubber outsole that’s a tiny bit less springy, but not to a significant degree.

 Regarding the rest of the boot’s construction, there’s more foam under the heel but less padding under the toe relative to the Docs.
 But the big thing to note is that Solovairs do have a shank.
-It’s made of wood, not steel, so it’s a bit more liable to break over time if you happen to aggressively bend the particularly bendy sole.
-But nonetheless, the consensus is that Solovairs are more comfy than Docs when spending all day on your feet — and the boot’s shape holds up better over time as well.
+It’s made of wood, not steel, so it’s a bit more liable to break over time if you happen to bend the particularly bendy sole aggressively.

 The non-yellow “welt” stitch on the Solovairs, meanwhile, is actually decorative.
 It’s a second stitch, which is hidden on the inside of the boot, that’s keeping things together.
-But the take home message here is that the Solovairs are resoleable.
+But the take-home message here is that the Solovairs are resoleable.

-In summary: Solovair’s sole is a tiny bit more rigid, but the foam under the footbed is better quality, the arch support is much better, the stability is better, and they’re resoleable.
+In summary, Solovair’s sole is a tiny bit more rigid, but the foam under the footbed is better quality, the arch support is much better, the stability is better, and they’re resoleable.

 [Related: Dr. Martens vs. Timberland]

-Dr. Martens vs Solovair Sizing
+Dr. Martens vs. Solovair Sizing

-- Dr. Martens: Size down to the nearest whole size
+- Dr. Martens: Size down to the nearest whole-size

 - Solovair: Use British sizing (usually one whole size down from US sizing)